 To do his part to help bridge the gap, one man has stepped up -- or jumped in -- to raise money by swimming across Lake Champlain in August.
 Battling back from a spinal disc injury, 46-year-old Steve Tavella is spending six days a week in the water getting ready for the eight-mile swim.

 "It's absolutely phenomenal that anyone can be so keen to do that," said Rick Barron, the president of NEYT's board, about Tavella swimming across the lake that splits New York and Vermont.

 Barron said an anonymous donor set up a matching fund to pay for NEYT's construction project.
 Barron said since the fundraising began, they have received donations from $10 to $50,000, all doubled by the unnamed benefactor.

 Tavella said, being a big fan of the New England Youth Theater, he wanted to contribute in some way to their efforts to build a new facility.
-He figured by asking for pledges for his swim across the

 Last Wednesday, Tavella had planned to swim on Spofford Lake, in nearby Chesterfield, N.H.
 It was raining, and normally he doesn't mind swimming in the rain, because most boaters usually stay off the water then.
 But the rain was falling so hard, he decided it was best to make his laps at the Colonial Motel pool on Putney Road.

 "My injury is affecting my preparation," he admitted.
 "I had to eliminate some races this year.
 But I think I should be able to do this."